Knowledge base

 - To forward emails, use the assistant in Standard mode or the Redirections section of your Mail Service.

-Access the rules from the Infomaniak Web Mail app
+Access rules from the Infomaniak Web Mail app

 Prerequisites

-- Having permission to manage rules: if you had been invited to the Infomaniak Web app Mail (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has removed this right from their admin account.removed this right.
+- Have permission to manage rules: if you had been invited to the Infomaniak Web Mail app (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has removed this right from their admin account.

 - Click on the Settings icon in the top right corner.